pieterjd/aemadmin/README.md

 If you want to run your command on a machine and do not want to download the whole codebase, you can create a standalone uberjar.

-Just make sure to update the mainClass value in the maven assembly plugin section in the``pom.xml`` file
+Just make sure to update the mainClass value in the maven assembly plugin section in the ``pom.xml`` file.

+By default the name is just a concatenation of the artifactid, version and ``jar-with-dependencies``.
+If you want to replace the first2 parts, update the ``uberjar.prefix`` property in the pom file.